 In good hands

 Carlee, the second oldest of four daughters is the one most attached to farm life.
 Justin grew up on a 3,700-acre grain and cattle farm.
 He started out helping Ken part-time until he and Carlee made the move to the farm from Edmonton two years ago.

 When it came to deciding where they might raise their family, returning to the farm was a natural choice.
 Justin was an appealing succession candidate for Ken and Wendy: he really wanted to farm, had a good work ethic and came from a farm background.

-The entire family went through a formal succession plan.
+The entire family went through a formal farm transition plan.
 Earl Smith, their farm advisor, met with each family member separately.
 “Once we had the plan drawn up, we all went to a neutral location and read through it,” Carlee says.

 During the process, family members identified their goals and created a plan that satisfied everyone’s needs.
 They all believe in treating the farm like a business, and holding meetings to resolve conflicts.
 Today, the families operate the farm as one unit under the name “Ceres Enterprises,” but all have separate holdings within the operation.